metalama/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 > A major benefit of <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> is that it can be used in a compile-time method that is not a template.

 > [!WARNING]
 > Your aspect must not assume that the target code has any required `using` directives.
 Make sure to write fully namespace-qualified type names.
 Metalama will simplify the code and add the relevant `using` directives when asked to produce pretty-formatted code.
 The best way to ensure type names are fully qualified is to use the <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendTypeName*> method.

 ### Example: ExpressionBuilder

 The following example uses an <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> to build a pattern comparing an input value to several forbidden values.
 Notice the use of <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendLiteral*>, <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendExpression*>, and <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendVerbatim*>.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/ExpressionBuilder.cs name="ExpressionBuilder"]

 ## Defining local variables

-By default, local variables of your T# template represent a run-time local variable, unless they are assigned to a build-time value.
-For instance `var x = 0;` defines a run-time local variable and `var field = meta.Target.Field;` defines a compile-time one.
+By default, local variables of your T# template represent a run-time local variable unless they are assigned to a build-time value.
+For instance, `var x = 0;` defines a run-time local variable and `var field = meta.Target.Field;` defines a compile-time one.

 If you need to _dynamically_ define a local variable, you can use the <xref:Metalama.Framework.Aspects.meta.DefineLocalVariable*> method.
 This allows you, for instance, to define local variables in a compile-time `foreach` loop.

 When using the <xref:Metalama.Framework.Aspects.meta.DefineLocalVariable*> method, you should not worry about generating unique names.
-Metalama will append a numerical suffix to the variable name to make sure it is unique in the target lexical scope.
+Metalama will append a numerical suffix to the variable name to ensure it is unique in the target lexical scope.

 ### Example: rollbacking field changes upon exception

-The following aspect saves the value of all fields and automatic properties into a local variable before an operation executed, and rolls back these changes upon exception.
+The following aspect saves the value of all fields and automatic properties into a local variable before an operation is executed and rolls back these changes upon exception.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/ExpressionBuilder.cs name="ExpressionBuilder"]

 ## Generating statements using a StringBuilder-like API